siran/writing/about.markdown

 Also, all of the people I admire have written their ideas.
 And so, I want to follow their steps and to contribute in my own way to humankind's world knowledge.

-### What Am I?
-I am spirit, and so are you.

-### What are then body and mind?
-We control our minds and body, which are our tools to navigate this world.

-### What is our job?
-Our job is to forgive and lay the grounds for love.

 ### What has An done with his life so far?
 By far, the most important thing I've done is contributing to nringing my daughter into this world.